Celebrating 40 Years at Yale

 Music ~ Worship ~ Arts

-In April 2014 we celebrate this history and these accomplishment through a month of broadly-conceived programming that includes performances, lectures, readings, symposia, film, and exhibitions.
-We take this opportunity to extend our gratitude to our founders and forebears and to our academic partners, especially the Yale School of Music and Yale Divinity School (and also other units at the University).
+In April 2014 we celebrated this history and these accomplishments through a month of broadly-conceived programming that includes performances, lectures, readings, symposia, film, and exhibitions.
+We took this opportunity to extend our gratitude to our founders and forebears and to our academic partners, especially the Yale School of Music and Yale Divinity School (and also other units at the University).
 Together we have trained the Institute’s nearly 600 graduates to occupy positions of leadership in religious communities, educational institutions, and museums, or to pursue careers in the performing arts.